 John Willis Good, British (1845-1879)

-the standing horse on an oval naturalistic base, signed J. Willis Good and HAKOUSKI, dark brown patination, one stirrup detached, reins lacking,38cm high x 49cm wide
+The standing horse on an oval naturalistic base, signed J. Willis Good, 37cm high

-John Willis Good was talented English animalier sculptor who can be compared to the French masters of the animalier school.
-During his short but prolific career he mainly concentrated on studies of hunting scenes, dogs and racehorses producing them in bronze and terracotta.
-He exhibited at the Royal Academy from 1870 to 1878 and Elkington & Co cast many of his pieces.
+John Willis Good is today recognised as perhaps the most talented English animalier sculptor of his time producing works which were comparable to the masters of the French animalier school.
+During his short but prolific career he concentrated mainly on studies of hunting scenes, dogs and racehorses in bronze and terracotta.
+He exhibited at the Royal Academy from 1870 to 1878 with the firm of Elkington & Co. casting many of his models.

 Literature: This model is illustrated on page 209 in J. Horswell Les Animaliers, Reference and Price Guide, J. Horswell, Antique Collectors Club, Suffolk, 1971.